rui314/mold/README.md

   users in the fallback case, you need to make full link fast anyway.

   Second, incremental linking itself has an overhead.
-It has to detect updated sections, patch an existing output file and write additional data to an output file for future incremental linking.
+It has to detect updated files, patch an existing output file and write additional data to an output file for future incremental linking.
 GNU gold, for instance, takes almost 30 seconds on my machine to do a null incremental link (i.e. no object files are updated from a previous build) for chrome.
 It's just too slow.

   Third, there are other practical issues in incremental linking.
-It's not reproducible, so your binary isn't the same as other binaries even if you are compiling the same source tree using the same compiler toolchain.
+It's not reproducible, so your binary isn't going to be the same as other binaries even if you are compiling the same source tree using the same compiler toolchain.
 Or, it is complex and there might be a bug in it.
 If something doesn't work correctly, "remove --incremental from your Makefile and try again" could be a piece of advise, but that isn't ideal.

   So, all in all, incremental linking is tricky.
-I wanted to make the full link as fast as possible, so that we don't have to think about how to workaround the slowness of the full link.
+I wanted to make full link as fast as possible, so that we don't have to think about how to workaround the slowness of full link.

 - Defining a completely new file format and use it